 In the event that you need to clean the magnet sheet, only use 99% Isopropyl Alcohol!
 Never use water, soap, acetone, or any other solvent!

 Disclaimer: Subtle Design will not be held responsible if you damage your flex plate in any way, shape, or form.

 Build Surfaces and Completed Print Jobs

 We recommend applying an adhesive-backed build surface on only one side of the flex plate to ensure the most pull strength from magnets in addition to having the best thermal transfer.
 Please make sure to thoroughly clean the plate with Isopropyl Alcohol before applying an adhesive-backed build surface to it.
+Apply the build surface to the side of the flex plate that is most visually appealing to you.
 Types of common surfaces include: Ultem/PEI, Garolite, painter’s tape, etc.

 If you are using a third-party build surface, we recommend that you follow the manufacturer’s list of approved filaments and temperatures that work with their surface.